-www.lboro.ac.uk/students/welcome/handbook/data-usage/
+www.lboro.ac.uk/privacy/student-privacy/

 You agree that the University may hold and use the information which you supply to us for the purposes to which these terms and conditions relate.
 In addition, the University may also send you information about other programmes of study and additional products and services which are provided to enhance the experience of its students.
-If you would prefer not to receive these communications, please contact scrm@lboro.ac.uk.

 Information on how we use your data whilst you are a student with us is set out in Section 2.11 of this document.